 HON 150 Special Topics Seminar (3 hrs.)
-Tier II approval.
 This 3-credit, integrative seminar for freshmen in the Honors program addresses the special academic topic of the instructor's choice from multiple disciplinary perspectives, and pushes students to do advanced academic work in their freshman year.
 This course is taught by a rotation of faculty members from different disciplines.
+This course will satisfy one Tier II requirement in the New Foundations General Education Program each time it is offered.